 Interact with the form as necessary to complete your task.
 This could mean choosing an option, making a comment, or attaching additional files/data.
 What needs to happen is typically specified within the form, and any data you require to perform your task – for example conducting a design review – is usually provided with the form, or as a link.
 Provided the form for a user task has been crafted intuitively by an administrator at the time the process (and its workflow) were defined, you will be able to efficiently complete each and every task assigned to you, with no ambiguity, and no need to query what needs to be done – unless of course a user has requested a new managed part for example, and has not provided enough information for you to act upon, in which case you can complete your task by choosing that more information is required!

 Once you have filled in the form for your task as required, click the button.
 The task will be deemed complete and will be removed from your list of tasks.
 If the next task in the flow is also assigned to you, the associated form will be presented automatically.

 Viewing Tasks for a Specific Project

 Any user can view all currently active (or closed) processes for a specific managed project – provided that project has been shared with them.
-From the Projects page of the NEXUS Server's browser interface, click the Open control () associated with a managed project – or click on its name – to access the detailed view of the project.
+From the Projects page of the NEXUS Server's browser interface, click on a project's name or use the Open option for the selected project to access the detailed view of the project.
 Make the Activities tab active to see a listing of all Active activities associated to the project.
 From here, you can see at-a-glance what tasks are outstanding across those activities, and which user(s) are assigned to perform those tasks.